-The Charlie’s angel star, Farrah Fawcett have been an icon for hairstyle as early as the 1970s.
-The original angel with her dirty blonde locks have, since those days set the standard for what good blonde hair should look like.
+The Charlie’s angel star, Farrah Fawcett has been a style icon for decades going back to as early as the 1970s.
+The original ‘angel’ with her dirty blonde locks has right from those days set the standard for what good blonde hair should look like.

 By 1984, she was seen with her mane in a tousled look, that had been achieved with a hair spray.
 The heavily teased locks with small amount of fringe was the look that she sported for her appearance in CBS mini-series called The Red Light Sting.

-In 1999, Farrah took a huge change in her usual style, going from the layered cuts and heavy mane, to a sleek straight hair, for a guest starring in the American legal-drama comedy Ally McBeal.
-The actress yet again set a new trend for the new millennium.
+In 1999, Farrah took a huge change in her usual style, going from the layered cuts and heavy mane to a sleek straight haircut for a guest starring in the American legal-drama comedy Ally McBeal.
+The actress yet again set a new trend with her brand new style.

 A veteran in Los Angeles by the beginning of the new century, Farrah was not behind in keeping up with her looks.
-She starred in CBS’s Hollywood Wives: The New Generation.
-She was seen with curly blondes and her ever gorgeous features staying fresh.
+Starring in CBS’s Hollywood Wives: The New Generation, she was seen sporting curly blondes again.

 In 2005, she redid the famous hairstyle that she once wore and was seen with the modern version of the feathered cut.

 Farrah Fawcett may no longer be with us today, but she is a woman who will not be forgotten- not just for her hairstyle, but also for her evergreen beauty and charm.
 Her curls will always be remembered, as much as her winning smile.